Loading...

 Renaming Plugin

-6. Reactivate the plugins folder by following the above instructions and renaming the folder back to plugins.
-This will allow you to reactivate each plugin individually to isolate the offending plugin and resolve the 500 Internal Server Error.
+6. Reactivate the plugins folder by following the instructions above and renaming it back to plugins.
+This will allow you to reactivate each plugin individually, isolate the offending one, and resolve the 500 Internal Server Error.
 This should also allow access to the WordPress Dashboard again.

 From the WordPress Dashboard: